 It’s amazing how fast money can disappear beneath pages of code!

 In this post we look at the nitty gritty of starting your own SAAS business but for now here’s some great examples of SAAS based businesses online today;

-By now you may have an idea of the kind of lifestyle business you’d like to start so how do you get going?
+By now you may have an idea of the kind of online lifestyle business you’d like to start so how do you get going?

 8 Steps to Starting Your Lifestyle Business

 - Choose Your Niche!
 Always remember the internet is simply a tool for you to reach and offer your products and services across the globe.
 ‘Starting an online business’ is not a business, it’s a business model.
 You have to decide what niche your lifestyle business is in, so start here.

 - Know Your Life & Business Goals.
 If you read my story you’ll see that it took me years to discover my perfect lifestyle business and we’ll certainly talk more about this in this section, but having clear life goals alongside your lifestyle business goals will ensure you’re moving in the right direction.

 - Identify Your Ideal Market.
 Once you know your niche you have to decide who your ideal customer is.
 It’s impossible to be all things to all people so it’s important to narrow down as much as possible.
 Once you have a clear idea of your ideal target market it helps with communications, content marketing, branding, pretty much every area of your lifestyle business.

 - Define & Create Your Brand Ideal.
 Strong branding starts with a memorable logo.
 But, branding isn’t just colours and logos, it’s your message, it’s what you stand for.
 This is most definitely a ‘secret sauce’ to many brands success.
 Get this right from the outset and you can’t fail to stand out from the crowd!